 While costs continue to rise, most law firms face flat or modest revenue growth at best.
 But by thinking of office space not as just a cost, but as an enabler of revenue production and, therefore, more profit, there is a significant opportunity to enhance profitability.

-We’ve found that the more successful, consistently profitable firms are creating workplaces that are comfortable for clients and attractive to top revenue generators, aligning with their lifestyles and helping them do what they do best.
+We’ve found that the consistently successful firms are creating workplaces that are comfortable for clients and attractive to top revenue generators, aligning with their lifestyles and helping them do what they do best.

 As president of National Office Services for Colliers, Cynthia Foster leads our national office platform across multiple service lines, including capital markets, tenant representation, leasing agency, property management and valuation.